cfdemons/AIRTUKT/README.md

 ### 1. Download the package and navigate to the AIRTUK directory

-Open a terminal and navigate to the directory containing the AIRTUK package:
+Open a terminal and download the AIRTUK packages using `git clone`, then navigate to the directory containing the AIRTUK package:

 ```bash
 git clone https://github.com/daniaahmed1/AIRTUK.git